sap-tutorials/Tutorials/tutorials/create-configure-approuter-multitenant-application/create-configure-approuter-multitenant-application.md

 Then you should configure the **routes** in the security descriptor file `xs-app.json` of the application router so that application requests can be forwarded to the multitenant application destination.

-Under the folder `kyma-multitenant-approuter`, create a file `xs-app.json` with the following content:
+In the folder `kyma-multitenant-approuter`, create a file `xs-app.json` with the following content:

 ```json
 {